manueljgarcia/manueljgarcia/README.md

 - 📓 Data Science Fellow at DS4A

-- 📈 I’m currently working on a research project focused in the effect of information about a complex agricultural supply chain on consumers.
+- 📈 I’m currently working on research projects focused on 1) agribusiness resilience; 2) the effect of information on the agricultural supply chain on consumers; 3) agricultural demand analysis; 4) non-market valuation.

-- 🌱 I’m looking to collaborate on Market Analytics, Consumer Demand, and Agribusiness analysis projects.
+- 🌱 I’m looking to collaborate on Agricultural Marketing Analysis, Consumer Demand, and Agribusiness analysis projects.

 - 📫 You can reach me at: mjgarcia.gt@gmail.com